fastruby/blog/_posts/2019-09-11-how-to-stay-up-to-date.markdown

 ### Bundler audit

 Your application has dependencies.
-Those dependencies can have security vulnerabilities(CVE's) and malicious persons can take advantage of this.
+Those dependencies can have security vulnerabilities(CVE's) and malicious people can take advantage of this.

 A tool that we use to make sure our clients dependencies are free of gems with CVE's is [bundler-audit](https://github.com/rubysec/bundler-audit), bundler-audit will scan your current bundle and will compare it with an internal database of know CVE's.
 If bundler-audit finds any gem affected by a CVE it will display all the information of the affected gem.